aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/52_RunSnykCLI.md

 In this example, we have several issues that have a severity of Low or Medium, which is good for this workshop.
 The focus will be on the three Medium issues.

-The first one is about your AWS Security Group allowing open ingress, or being open to the entire internet.
+The first one is about your AWS Security Group allowing open ingress, or being open to the internet.
 That is because the CIDR block access is specified as `0.0.0.0/0` for SSH access.
 Typically this is not a good practice, so let's review the file entitled `main.tf` to address the issue.
 Open the file in your editor and navigate to the section shown below.

 ```terraform
 resource "aws_security_group" "allow_ssh_from_anywhere" {